-Let's begin the week with a prayer by my friend, Scotty Smith.
+Let's begin this Wednesday with a prayer by my friend, Scotty Smith.

 Therefore we do not lose heart.
 Though outwardly we are wasting away, yet inwardly we are being renewed day by day.
 For our light and momentary troubles are achieving for us an eternal glory that far outweighs them all.
 So we fix our eyes not on what is seen, but on what is unseen, since what is seen is temporary, but what is unseen is eternal.
 2 Cor.
 4:16-18 (NIV)

 For we know that when this earthly tent we live in is taken down (that is, when we die and leave this earthly body), we will have a house in heaven, an eternal body made for us by God himself and not by human hands.
 We grow weary in our present bodies, and we long to put on our heavenly bodies like new clothing.
 2 Cor.
 5:1-2 (NLT)

 Dear heavenly Father, the current annoyances and pains in my body (and the illnesses and aches of some very dear friends) give me an unavoidable opportunity either to whine or worship.
 And since I know where my whining usually takes me, I gladly move to the posture of worship.